Newspaper Page Text

 Roy Williams, sometimes up and

-somc.imes down, and Dave Maier,
+som< imes down, and Dave Maier,

-young white Golden Gloves winner.
+young white Golden Gloves winner

-Roy and Dave slugged ealh other
+Roy and Dave slugged each other

-cight rounds with the white boy
+eight rounds with the white boy

 piling up a steady lead.
 But Roy